 In Spring, spray the dried Yarrow, with juice taken from freshly pressed Yarrow.
 This is done to moisten the flowers.

 The flowers are then stuffed into a stag bladder.
 You may want to soak the bladder beforehand to make it easier to stitch.
 The yarrow can be pressed into the bladder with a wooden spoon.
-The bladder to return to a spherical form when stuffed.
+The bladder returns to a spherical form when stuffed.

 Find a tree in a sunny place, and hand the stuffed stag bladder there.
 Cut off any remaining fat from the stag bladder as this will attract birds.